surniaulula/wpsso/readme.txt

 	* Deprecated the head attributes check in theme header templates.
 	* Removed the SSO &gt; Advanced Settings &gt; HTML Tags &gt; Schema tab.
 	* Moved the Schema data filters from the WPSSO JSON add-on to the WPSSO Core plugin.
-	* Moved the Document SSO &gt; Schema JSON-LD Markup / Google Rich Results sections from the WPSSO JSON add-on to the WPSSO Core plugin.
+	* Moved the Document SSO &gt; Schema Markup / Google Rich Results sections from the WPSSO JSON add-on to the WPSSO Core plugin.
 * **Bugfixes**
 	* Fixed caching of option defaults array once plugin objects have been initialized.
 	* Fixed missing 'areaServed' property in Schema LocalBusiness markup for places / locations.